decentralizedintelligencenetwork/.github/profile/README.md

 ## Foundation & Governance

-**DIN Foundation** is a non-profit organization dedicated to the growth and evolution of the protocol.
+The **DIN Foundation** is a non-profit organization dedicated to the growth and evolution of the protocol.
 Like Ethereum, the network is **ownerless**, with no central authority controlling it.
 Sustained by a decentralized validator network, the ecosystem is resilient, self-sustaining, and guided by collective stewardship.

 ---